 Why GPU programming matters

-Many teams hit a wall with computer intensive workloads.
-A CPU can run a few strong cores, but it cannot match the throughput of modern graphic processing units when the task splits into many similar operations.
-GPUs work in a massively parallel way, so thousands of lightweight workers process different data at the same time.
+Many teams hit a wall with compute-intensive workloads.
+A CPU can run a few strong cores, but it cannot match the throughput of modern graphics processing units when the task splits into many similar operations.
+GPUs work in a massively parallel way: thousands of lightweight workers process different data at the same time.

-This is where gpu computing helps.
-You move the hot parts of an app into gpu code and keep the rest on the CPU.
-You then run a kernel code function on the device, often with a large number of threads.
+This is where GPU computing helps.
+You move the hot parts of an application into GPU code and keep the rest on the CPU.
+You then run a kernel function on the device, often with a large number of threads.
 Both CUDA and OpenCL follow this idea, even though they package it in different ways.

 Two routes: CUDA and OpenCL

-CUDA is NVIDIA’s platform for general purpose work on an nvidia gpu.
+CUDA is NVIDIA’s platform for general-purpose work on NVIDIA GPUs.
 It defines a programming model, a compiler toolchain, and runtime APIs that map closely to NVIDIA hardware.
+CUDA gives you access to modern features: tensor cores, warp-level primitives, shared memory control, and rich libraries for linear algebra, FFT, sparse operations, and graph algorithms.
+If your fleet is mostly NVIDIA, CUDA is a strong default.

 OpenCL, short for Open Computing Language, comes from the Khronos Group.
-It targets many device types, including GPUs and CPUs, through a standard API and a C-like kernel language.
+It targets heterogeneous compute: GPUs from different vendors, CPUs, FPGAs, and other accelerators through a standard API and a C-like kernel language.
+Organisations with AMD workstations, Intel integrated graphics, Apple silicon, or embedded SoCs can share one codebase.
+The flip side is variability — driver quality, supported features, and tuning options can differ by vendor.

 How the programming model differs